The Beauty Blind

 What I learned after watching « Forrest Gump » for the second time:

-• About Family: If everybody is against you, your family always keeps supporting, motivating and teaching you until the last breath of their life.
+• About Family: If everybody is against you, your family will always support, motivate and teach you until the last breath of their life.
 You must be thankful for that.

 • About Friendship: A real friendship is based on loyalty.
 Not money, not character, not beauty and not intelligence…